Getting to grips with digital transformation and multi-domain MDM

 Additionally, in a recent HICX survey on procurement data, 82% of respondents agreed that the procurement function not owning the supplier data problem end-to-end makes it more difficult to address.

 This does not mean master data management is the wrong strategy, on the contrary.
-However, it does warrant an understanding of why specifically multi-domain MDM may fall short.
-In this article, we’ll examine the reasons why an enterprise-wide data initiative is an enterprise-wide issue that requires domain-specific input and collaboration – including the resolution of some conflicts – in order to attain a truly successful master data management strategy that incorporates the requirements of the procurement function.
+However, it does warrant an understanding of why specifically ‘multi-domain’ MDM may fall short.
+In this article, we’ll examine the reasons why an enterprise-wide data initiative is an enterprise-wide issue that requires domain-specific input and collaboration in order to attain a truly successful master data management strategy that incorporates the requirements of the procurement function.

 Without this, the headache experienced by the 57% of CPO respondents to the Deloitte study will only continue and intensify.
 Worse still, procurement will not be able to benefit from the wider advantages of digital transformation, nor will the business use cases for procurement be addressed.